Jhoan Durán

 Jhoan Manuel Durán (born January 8, 1998) is a Dominican professional baseball pitcher for the Philadelphia Phillies of Major League Baseball (MLB).
 He has previously played in MLB for the Minnesota Twins.
 He made his MLB debut in 2022 with the Twins.
+Usually deployed as a closer, Durán was named to his first All-Star game in 2026.

 Career

 Arizona Diamondbacks

 Durán signed with the Arizona Diamondbacks as an international free agent in December 2014.
 He made his professional debut in 2015 with the Dominican Summer League Diamondbacks.
 In 2016, he played for the Arizona League Diamondbacks and the Missoula Osprey, and in 2017, he played for the Arizona League Diamondbacks and the Hillsboro Hops.
 He began the 2018 season with the Kane County Cougars.